algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 algod_token = "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"
 ```

 The first is a creator mnemonic.
 This mnemonic is used to recover the private key for the funded account that will own and create the smart contract.

+!!!warning
     Placing a mnemonic like this in code should never be done in production.
 Typically applications will link to some protected wallet to sign transactions.
-Some examples of wallets are the Algorand mobile wallet, AlgoSigner, MyAlgo Wallet, and Aikon ORE.
-When using the Algorand mobile wallet, transactions can be signed using the [Wallet Connect API](../../walletconnect/index.md).
+Some examples of wallets are Pera wallet (mobile and web) and AlgoSigner (web extension).
+Pera, along with some other wallets in the ecosystem, allow transcations be signed using the [Wallet Connect API](../../walletconnect/index.md).
 The mnemonic is used here for learning purposes only.

 The algod_address and algod_token values are the default values to connect to a sandbox installed node.
 Also note that in this example, the sandbox node is connected to the Algorand TestNet network (eg `./sandbox up testnet`).